ymzuiku/serral/README.md

 ## Look Demo

-This way is easy run example, juse copy this code in your Terminal:
+This way is easy run example, just copy this code in your Terminal:

 ```
 git clone -b master --single-branch https://github.com/ymzuiku/serral